erickjavalos/dbagsVroom/README.md

 Back-End
     * redirect discord to a route that only the backend can instantiate
         * ensure auth token is saved to a db with a respected user and update token property (could be useful later)
+    * ensure that security is set up between api requests to the backend.
+        - use graphql that uses their respected auth token to only mint assets that belong to them.
     * /api/mint endpoint
         * build hashed metadata and respond to request with data
         * can possibly build the full transaction here and submit just that (look into)